znsio/specmatic-documentation/documentation/contract_tests.md

 A name represents a single contract test.
 All named examples by that name comprise a single contract test.
 For each contract test name, an HTTP request is formulated by combining the examples having name in the API request, and sent to the API.
 When a response is returned, it is compared with the response containing an example of the same name.

+#### JUnit Output

+You can get the JUnit output from the Specmatic command using an extra parameter.

+`{{ site.spec_cmd }} --testBaseURL https://my-json-server.typicode.com --junitReportDir ./test-output`

+The command will create JUnit test xml output in the specified directory.

 #### When The API Does Not Match The Contract

 The above contract matches the dummy API precisely.